MartonTurbuk/ASMT/notes/D3_assesment_preparation_GPT.md

 - When inserting a new entry, if the hash code matches the hash code of an existing key, the 'HashMap' will check the keys for equality usint the 'equals()' method.
 - If the 'equals()' check says that the keys are the same, the old value is replaced.
 - If the 'equals()' check says that the keys are different, the new entry is added to the list of tree of entries in the same bucket.

+Since Java8, if a bucket reaches a certain threshold (TREEIFY_THRESHOLD, which is 8 by default), the linked list is transformed into a balanced tree, which improves the worst-case performance from O(n) to O(log n).

+## Implementations of the Map interface
+<a name='implementations-of-the-Map-interface'></a>

+1. Hashtable: Similar to 'hashMap', but synchronized.
+It doesn't allow null keys or values.
+It's considered legacy code; 'ConcurrentHashMap' is usually a better concurrent alternative.
+2. LinkedHashMap: Maintains insertion order (or optionally, access order) of the keys.
+It is slightly slower than 'HashMap' for inserting and deleting, but is fast for iteration.
+3. TreeMap: Implements the 'NavigableMap' interface and keeps keys in a sorted order.
+It is implemented as a red-black tree.
+The elements are ordered using their natural ordering, or by a 'Comparator' provided at map creation time.
+4. ConcurrentHashMap: A concurrent implementation of the 'Map' interface.
+It allows concurrent modifications from multiple threads without the need to block them.
+It does not lock the Map while reading and allows a certain number of concurrent writes.
+It also does not allow null keys or values.
+5. WeakHashMap: Store keys using 'weak references', which means it does not prevent its keys from being made finalizable, garbage-collected, and then removed from the map.
+It's useful for caches and listeners or other mappings that should not prevent their keys from being reclaimed.
+6. EnumMap: A specialized 'Map' implementation for use with enum type keys.
+All the keys in an 'EnumMap' must come from a single enum type that is specified when the map is created.
+'EnumMap's are compact and efficient.
+7. IdentityHashMap: Uses reference equality in place of object equality when comparing keys (and values).
+In other words, in an 'IdentityHashMap', two keys 'k1', and 'k2' are considered equal if and only if '(k1==k2').
+This class is not a general-purpose 'Map' implementation.

 ## Senior-Interview-questions